-When you are pregnant, your smallest decisions are also made with care and caution, and the same applies to the use of acrylic nails during pregnancy.
+When you are pregnant, your smallest decisions are also made with care and caution, and the same applies to the use of acrylic nails in pregnancy.
 There is no harm in using acrylic nails while you’re pregnant, but it is recommended that you exercise caution when you stick these fake nails.

 Complications and Side Effects of Using Acrylic Nails During Pregnancy

-- Acrylic nails are artificially attached to the surface of your original nails, and thus may increase your chances of having fungal or bacterial infections.
+- Acrylic nails are artificially attached to the surface of your original nails and thus may increase your chances of having fungal or bacterial infections.